fededagos/fededagos/README.md

 - 👋 Hi, I’m @fededagos
 - 👀 I’m interested in Neuroscience and Machine Learning.
+- 🌱 I’m currently a PhD Student in the [Bethge lab](https://bethgelab.org/) at the University of Tübingen.
 - 🎓 I'm a Neuroscience graduate from the University of Sussex, with a Machine Learning MSc from UCL.
-- 🌱 I’m currently a research assistant in the Neural Computation Lab at UCL, supervised by Michael Hausser.
 - 📫 How to reach me: fede.dagos@gmail.com
 - 👨‍💻 Want to know more?
 See [my website](https://fededagos.me/)